 Both hosting services offer similar entry prices.
-DreamHost’s entry shared hosting plan is $2.59/mo.
-HostGator is a tad more expensive, starting at $2.75/mo.
+DreamHost’s entry shared hosting plan is $2.59/month.
+HostGator is a tad more expensive, starting at $2.75/month.

 And if you’re not all that interested in shared hosting, both services offer more types of hosting options:

 However, in this comparison, we’ll be focusing on the shared hosting plans.
 What does each provider offer in its most basic version?

 - DreamHost's Shared Starter ($2.59/month) – 1 website with a free domain name, domain privacy, unlimited bandwidth, a free SSL certificate, daily backups, and 50GB of storage.